Raid Boss Overview – Tapu Bulu

 Defensive Value

-- Can absorb hits better than many attackers
+- Can take more hits than many glass-cannon attackers

 Not a Top Grass Attacker